parastyle/DATA-607---Final-Project-/TeamUndies.md

 A boxer brief has been developed by the founders but they also need to offer one more type and need to know how to price it.

-This information is provided by resources like Mintel, Ibisworld or Gartner but are cost prohibitive (single analysis upwards of $1,000 at times)
+This information is provided by resources like Mintel, IBISWorld or Gartner but are cost prohibitive (single analysis upwards of $1,000 at times)

 The goal of this project is to find <b>freely available</b> data to create a market analysis that will help them in answering the question: